 - Use Freeze-Dried Berries: If you want a more intense, sweet berry flavor in your oatmeal, just use your favorite freeze-dried berries!

 - Make Blueberry Banana Oatmeal: Try mixing a mashed banana into your oatmeal to add a ton of extra flavor and nutrients.
 The riper the banana, the better!

-You can reheat your oatmeal in the microwave or toaster oven.
-To warm it up in the microwave, heat it for 30 seconds at a time.
-To reheat your oatmeal in a toaster oven, cook it at 300°F until warm.
+You can warm up your oatmeal in the microwave or the toaster oven.
+Microwave it in 30-second intervals or toast it at 300°F until it’s nice and warm.

 Can I Freeze Baked Oatmeal?

 Go ahead!
 Once it’s done cooling, wrap the oatmeal tightly in plastic wrap and store it in an airtight container or freezer bag.
 This way, your baked oatmeal will last for up to 3 months!
 Thaw it out in the fridge before you reheat it.

 More Make-Ahead Breakfast Ideas

 Meal prep is a total game-changer for busy families.
 These recipes are the best of the best!

 This Blueberry Baked Oatmeal is studded with sweet blueberries and packed with nutrients, a wholesome breakfast casserole that will keep you energized for hours!
 It's easy to make and perfect for meal prep.
 Gluten-free, dairy-free, refined sugar-free with grain-free, vegan, low-carb, keto and paleo-friendly options.